California Consumer Privacy Act (CCPA)

 The California Consumer Privacy Act (CCPA) was created to protect the privacy and data of consumers.
 It was passed (according to the ballot initiative that initially proposed the law) to “give Californians the ‘who, what, where, and when’ of how businesses handle consumers’ personal information”.
 The act also promotes data transparency -- requiring businesses to tell consumers what data has been collected on them and giving consumers rights to delete their personal information as maintained by these businesses.

-When will CCPA go into effect?
+When did CCPA go into effect?

 What role does Mailers Haven play in CCPA?